 Between 2011 and 2016, I led the NWO-Horizon programme Eurasian Empires, including nine researchers based at three Dutch universities.
-A new NWO-financed project, 'Monarchy in Turmoil Rulers, Courts and Politics in the Netherlands And Germany, C.1780 – C.1820' will start in September 2017: a vacancy for two doctoral researchers will soon be published
+A new NWO-financed project, 'Monarchy in Turmoil Rulers, Courts and Politics in the Netherlands And Germany, C.1780 – C.1820' started in September 2017.

 In 2016 Cambridge University Press published my Dynasties.
 A global history of power 1300-1800.

 Studying history (major) and anthropology (minor) at Utrecht University, I was struck by the different approaches to kingship and ritual in these disciplines.
 This contrast led me to write a critical dissertation on Norbert Elias’ theory of court life, Macht en Mythe (1992), published in an expanded and translated edition as Myths of Power in 1995.
 In the years before my dissertation, I combined various teaching positions with a job as bassoonist.
 From 1991 to 2008, I held a sequence of assistant- and associate professorships at the Utrecht History Department, in cultural history, history of international relations, and political history.
 In these years I also actively participated in the restructuring of the department’s curriculum.
 A 1999-2000 NWO-research leave allowed me to write my archival comparative study on the courts of Vienna and Versailles, published by Cambridge University Press in 2003 (translated into Italian and Spanish).